ekapope/WeatherAlertNotification/README.md

 ## Why do you need this?

 What are your morning routines?
 [Research](https://blogs.constantcontact.com/smartphone-usage-statistics/#) shows that 80% of smartphone user check their phone within 15 minutes after waking up in the morning.
-[Some of you may check the news, emails, weather forecast or social media.](https://www.123rf.com/photo_48038815_stock-vector-morning-news-smartphone-addiction-using-mobile-during-morning-food-flat-design-vector.html)
+Some of you may check the news, emails, weather forecast or social media(s).

 Won't it be wonderful if you have one less thing to worry in the morning?